julep-ai/julep/docs/python-sdk-docs/julep/managers/doc.md

     The result of the API deletion request.
 This can be the response object from the client's delete operation.

 Raises:
-    AssertionError: If neither `agent_id` nor `user_id` is valid, if both are provided simultaneously, or if negation logic for valid UUIDs fails.
+    AssertionError: If both `agent_id` and `user_id` are provided, neither are provided, or if the provided IDs are not valid UUID v4 strings.
     Other exceptions related to the `api_client` operations could potentially be raised and depend on its implementation.

 #### Signature